 To indicate where and how program outcomes are addressed within the curriculum, the map should indicate whether a course or program requirement:

-- Introduce: (I) The course or program requirement introduces a concept relevant to the program outcome; learning activities focus on basic knowledge and skills that support the learning outcome.
-Often, several courses in a curriculum will introduce an outcome and provide practice and scaffolding to begin to lay a foundation of achievement.
-Similarly, some courses may be designed to introduce only one outcome.
+- Introduces: (I) a concept relevant to the program outcome; learning activities focus on basic knowledge and skills that support the learning outcome.
+Often, several courses will introduce an outcome, provide practice, and scaffolding achievement.
+Alternately, a course may be designed primarily to introduce one outcome.

-- Emphasize: (E) The course or requirement emphasizes opportunities for the student to integrate all the knowledge, skills and attitudes necessary for mastery of the outcome at the end of the program.
-Instructional and learning activities in the course focus on demonstrating achievement of the outcome in multiple contexts and at multiple levels of complexity.
-The outcome had been previously introduced and reinforced through various activities and opportunities in other courses in the curriculum.
+- Emphasizes: (E) opportunities for the student to integrate the knowledge, skills and attitudes of the outcome, often at the end of a program.
+Instructional and learning activities allow for demonstrating achievement of the outcome in multiple contexts and at multiple levels of complexity.
+The outcome has been previously introduced and reinforced in prior requirements through various activities and opportunities.

 - identify where outcomes are covered in a curriculum,